LGBT+ campaigners in Georgia call off pride match after office attack | Politics

 "Violence is simply unacceptable and cannot be excused," the statement said.
 President Salome Zourabichvili, who visited the injured journalist, said the violence was a "violation of the core fabric of Georgia".

-"What happened is not the Georgia I know," she wrote on Twitter.
+"What happened is not the Georgia I know," Zourabichvili, who ran as an independent, wrote on Twitter.
 "It's not the Georgia based on its core values of tolerance."
 In the run-up, Prime Minister Irakli Garibashvili said he viewed the march as "not reasonable", saying it risked causing public confrontation and that it was not acceptable to most Georgians, the Civil Georgia media outlet reported.

 Rights campaigners condemned the violence and accused Garibashvili of having emboldened hate groups.
 "Violent far-right crowds supported by (the) Church & emboldened by (an) incredibly irresponsible statement of PM (Garibashvili) gathered in Tbilisi center to prevent Pride March, attacking journalists & breaking into Pride office," wrote Giorgi Gogia, who works for U.S.-based Human Rights Watch.